foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 Within each branch there are points where the whole development has been put through comprehensive release testing.
 These are marked using git *tags*.
-For example tag `arc_4_8-R1` means that this is the first release of the Synopsys DesignWare ARC 4.8 tool chain, while tag `arc_4_8-R1.2` means this is the second minor patch set to the first release of the ARC 4.8 tool chain.
+For example tag `arc-4.8-R3` means that this is the third release of the Synopsys DesignWare ARC 4.8 tool chain.

 These tagged stable releases have been through full release testing, and known issues are documented in a Synopsys release notes.